modo-lv/final-fantasy-3-checklist/pages/info/jobs.md

-# Gameplay {##game .#~ :columns}

-## Stats and leveling {##gameplay_stats}

-### Leveling
-Characters level up by gaining *EXP*, while jobs are leveled up by performing *actions* (any except running away or changing formation) in combat.
-It takes between 5 and 10 actions (depending on the job and job level) to gain one job level (except for [Onion Knight]s, who need 13 actions after reaching level 14).

-### Stats
-All stats except [HP] (see below) are determined by your character level and job (but *not* job level).
-Each job has predetermined stat values for each character level, so switching jobs will change the character's stats according to their level and what the new job is.

-#### [HP]
-[HP] is the only permanent stat that doesn't change when switching jobs.
-It's determined by the character's [Vitality] (+ some randomness) at the moment of leveling up.
-So, if a character is starting to lag behind others in HP, assigning them a high-[Vitality] job will let catch up with further level-ups (see [the relevant reference section](job_vitality) for details on job [Vitality]).

-## Jobs {##gameplay_jobs}
+# Jobs {##gameplay_jobs}

 You acquire most jobs by interacting with elemental crystals throughout the main story.

-For more in-depth info on job stats, see [the wiki](Final_Fantasy_III_jobs) and/or [this guide on GameFAQs](https://gamefaqs.gamespot.com/ds/924897-final-fantasy-iii/faqs/46045).
+For more in-depth info on job stats, see [the wiki](Final_Fantasy_III_jobs) and/or [this guide](https://gamefaqs.gamespot.com/ds/924897-final-fantasy-iii/faqs/46045).

+## Descriptions

 * **[Freelancer]** is the default starting job for all characters.
-Can use a wide variety of equipment and cast white and black magic, but has low stats and is made obsolete by [Red Mage].
+Can use a wide variety of equipment and cast level 1 black and white magic, but has low stats and is made obsolete by [Red Mage].
-* **[Onion Knight]**: a job meant for the endgame, must be acquired in a side-quest (see [Getting Onion Knight]).
+* **[Onion Knight](@~){##~}**: a job meant for the endgame, must be [acquired in a side-quest](getting_onion_knight).
 Has virtually unsuable stats for the first 95 character levels and the slowest job leveling of all, but in the last 4 character levels, all stats are rapidly increased and maxed out (99) at level 99.
-[Onion Knights] also have the best job-specific equipment (accessible near the end of the game) and can use all weapons, armor and regular magic of all levels.
+Onion Knights also have the best job-specific equipment (dropped by enemies in [???](bonus)) and can use all weapons, armor and regular magic of all levels.
 ##### [Wind Crystal] (early game)
-* **[Warrior]**, compared to other fighting jobs, deals more damage at lower levels but has low stat growth.
-Easily replaced by more versatile jobs.
-* **[Monk]** has highest raw physical attack damage in the game (until you acquire [Black Belt]), but very low magic defense and can be outperformed by [Dragoon]s.
+* **[Warrior]** is the first melee-focused job that excels at physical damage.
+The [Advance] skill increases damage and reduces defense (by 50%-140%, depending on the job level) for the next turn.
+* **[Monk]s** are great at fighting bare-handed (or with claw weapons at lower levels) due to +2 bare-handed attack per job level and have the highest physical defense & [HP] growth available at this point.
+Their [Retaliate] skill is basically "Guard" command with a 200% damage counter-attack if struck.
+They can't wear any armor and are very weak to magic damage.
-* **[White Mage]** can use nearly all (up to level 7) [white magic] spells, mainly healing and — at higher levels — reviving characters.
-MP is very limited for higher spell levels; replaced by [Devout] in the endgame.
+* **[White Mage]** can use nearly all (up to level 7) [white magic] spells, mainly healing and (at higher levels) reviving characters, but [MP] is very limited for higher spell levels.
-* **[Black Mage]** can use nearly all (up to level 7) [black magic] spells.
-MP is limited for higher spell levels; replaced by [Magus] in the endgame.
+* **[Black Mage]** can use nearly all (up to level 7) [black magic] spells, but MP is limited for higher spell levels.
 * **[Red Mage]** is the most versatile job with a wide variety of available equipment, decent all-around damage and defense, and the use of both white and black magic spells up to level 5.
-* **[Thief]** can steal items from enemies and, if placed in the top party slot, open locked doors without using [Magic Key]s.
-However, there aren't many doors in the game and the keys can be bought for cheap at a special shop available soon after encountering the first locks.
-The only unique item that is available only by stealing is the [Gungnir] spear from [Odin] in [Saronia Catacombs], but the Thief must be at job level of at least 71.
+* **[Thief]** almost always acts first in a battle, can steal items from enemies and, if placed in the top party slot, open locked doors without using [Magic Key]s.
+However, he isn't impressive damage-wise and there aren't many doors in the game (and the keys can be bought at a special shop available soon after encountering the first locks).
+The only unique item that is available only by stealing is the [Gungnir] spear from [Odin] in [Saronia Catacombs], but the [Thief] must be at job level 71 or higher.
 ##### [Fire Crystal] (mid game)
 * **[Ranger]** can use heavy armor and do full damage with a bow from the back row, and exploit enemies' elemental weaknesses by using different arrows.
 * **[Knight]s** have the best physical damage resistance due to their high [Vitality] and can equip most swords and armor, and cast level 1 [white magic].
 They also automatically protect critically wounded party members from physical attacks by tanking the damage for themselves.
 Damage-wise they start to lag behind other melee classes in late game due to lack of new weapons.